The Ultimate Digital Adoption Guide

 As well as the functionality of a digital adoption platform, it’s important to consider how it is implemented and managed on a day-to-day basis.

 Typically, a digital adoption platform is implemented into your setup as a browser extension or integrated directly into your software.
-Depending on the vendor, this will either be a managed process or rely on you to deliver the roll out.
+Depending on the vendor, this will either be a managed process or rely on your IT team to deliver the roll out.

 The main consideration around implementing a DAP is time.
 As you’ll want to get the in-app support and analytics in place to both drive and prove value, you’ll want to get up and running quickly while ensuring the right elements are in place.

 For the ongoing management, it’s important to find a DAP that is light-touch and doesn’t require lots of administration or code knowledge.
-Again, depending on the vendor, a level of service and consultancy may be offered to ensure you’re able to get the value from a DAP without needing a big time investment.
+Again, depending on the vendor, a level of professional service may be offered to ensure you’re able to get the value from a DAP without needing a big-time investment, but this isn’t essential.
+Most DAPs are fully self-serve with 'no-code' functionality, ensuring efficient setup and on-going management.

-Everything including in this chapter, from the six-pillar model to the ongoing management of a digital adoption platform is aimed at driving improvements and software value.
+Everything including in this chapter, from the three-pillar framework to the ongoing management of a digital adoption platform is aimed at driving improvements and software value.
 But how do you know you’re improving something if you don’t measure it?
 It’s about time we got into the intricacies of measuring digital adoption.

 How to measure digital adoption